 Chapter 6: Building Real Taproot Contracts#

-Conditional path: Anyone who knows the secret “helloworld” can claim funds
+Conditional path: anyone who knows the secret word “helloworld” can claim the funds.

-Alternative path: Alice, as fund owner, can reclaim funds anytime with her private key
+Owner path: Alice can reclaim the funds at any time with her private key.

 |---|---|